buahaha/spacemail/classes/esi/docs/Api/UniverseApi.md

 Get structure information

 Returns information on requested structure, if you are on the ACL.
-Otherwise, returns \"Forbidden\" for all inputs.  ---  Alternate route: `/v1/universe/structures/{structure_id}/`  Alternate route: `/legacy/universe/structures/{structure_id}/`  Alternate route: `/dev/universe/structures/{structure_id}/`
+Otherwise, returns \"Forbidden\" for all inputs.  --- Alternate route: `/v1/universe/structures/{structure_id}/`  Alternate route: `/legacy/universe/structures/{structure_id}/`  Alternate route: `/dev/universe/structures/{structure_id}/`  --- This route is cached for up to 3600 seconds

 ### Example
 ```php